vuejs/docs/src/guide/component-provide-inject.md

 })
 ```

-However, this won't work if we try to provide some component instance property here:
+However, this won't work if we try to provide same component instance property here:

 ```js
 app.component('todo-list', {